devnq/governance/README.md

   of other changes.
 Contributors should expect a high level of rigour and review be undertaken for any amendments to this documentation.
-* Copyrighted content should only be included in DevNQ documentation with the copyright holders permission.
+* Copyrighted content should only be included in DevNQ documentation with the copyright holder's permission.
 Contributions containing copyrighted content should be accompanied with evidence of the copyright holder issuing DevNQ unlimited and perpetual rights to utilise their content in our governance documentation.